ahmed79ramdan/Deploy-App-on-AWS-With-Super-Powers/Project Submission/README.md

 Therefore, you can consider rerunning the CircleCI pipeline just before the submission for provisioning the new AWS resources and provide the working URL02.

+### Screenshots:
 ==========================================================================
-Your screenshots in JPG or PNG format, named using the screenshot number listed in the instructions.
+in JPG or PNG format, named using the screenshot number listed in the instructions.
 These screenshots should be included in your code repository in the root folder.

 Job failed because of compile errors.
 [SCREENSHOT01]